myllynen/ansible-packer/README.md

 2. See [vars/builder_qemu.yml](vars/builder_qemu.yml) and
    [vars/builder_vmware.yml](vars/builder_vmware.yml) for default
    output values.
+3. Create BIOS/UEFI bootable image, otherwise support only the platform mode used for building the image
-3. Adjust installer configuration files such as [templates/cfg-rhel_8.j2](templates/cfg-rhel_8.j2) to add support for different partitioning layouts.
+4. Adjust installer configuration files such as [templates/cfg-rhel_8.j2](templates/cfg-rhel_8.j2) to add support for different partitioning layouts.
-4. The value is passed as-is to the installer [OpenSCAP](https://www.open-scap.org/) module.
+5. The value is passed as-is to the installer [OpenSCAP](https://www.open-scap.org/) module.

 NB.
 CentOS/RHEL 7 fail if initramfs is updated during installation.